EliAndrewC/l7r/setting/l7r.md

 The most important festival days tend to occur on the 15th days of months and on "double odd" days, such as the first day of the first month, the third day of the third month, and so on.
 Each month also brings its seasonal flowers and colors.
 This manifests itself in many ways, especially in poetry, clothing, and decorations.

 Here's a breakdown of the 1st month of the Rokugani calendar.
-This description lists the real-world calendar days which are roughly equivalent to the days on the Rokugani calendar, to help the reader account for the fact that the 1st day of the Rokugani year is the first day of spring, which represents a considerable offset from the Gregorian calendar.
+This description lists the real-world calendar days which are roughly equivalent to the days on the Rokugani calendar, to help the reader account for the fact that the 1st day of the Rokugani year is the first day of solar spring, i.e. the midway point between the winter solstice and spring equinox (this means the Rokugani "first day of spring" - the first day of the Rokugani year - is still mid-winter on the Gregorian calendar).

 #### 1st Month: Mutsuki ("affection month")